 Digital X-rays are significantly safer than traditional ones.
 Digital sensors require about 80 to 90 percent less radiation to capture a clear image.
 That means you get the diagnostic information Dr. Banks needs without unnecessary exposure.

 The amount of radiation from a full set of digital X-rays is roughly equal to what you absorb on a short airplane flight or a few hours in the sun.
-It’s that low.
+It is that low.
 For children, pregnant women, or anyone who needs frequent X-rays, that reduction matters even more.

 The Sharing Advantage: Fast, Easy, and Accurate

 Because the images are electronic, they can be viewed instantly on a large monitor in your exam room.
 Dr. Banks can zoom in on a tiny crack.
-Adjust the contrast to see a cavity more clearly.
-Rotate the image to view it from a different angle.
+He can adjust the contrast to see a cavity more clearly.
+He can rotate the image to view it from a different angle.

 And if you need to see a specialist, say, an oral surgeon for a wisdom tooth or an endodontist for a root canal, we can email your X-rays directly to their office before you even leave our building.

-No lost films.
-No waiting for duplicates.
-And no repeating the same X-rays at the specialist’s office because the images didn’t transfer.
+You don’t need to repeat the same X-rays at the specialist’s office because the images did not transfer.
 Your care moves faster because your information moves faster.

 Patient Education in Real Time

 At Dupont Dental, we believe in being partners in your care.
-That means we don’t just take X-rays and send you on your way.
+That means we do not just take X-rays and send you on your way.
 We show you what we see.

 We combine intraoral cameras with digital X-rays so you get a complete picture of your oral health.
-We can point to a dark spot on the X-ray and explain, “That’s an early cavity forming between these two teeth.”
+Our team can point to a dark spot on the X-ray and explain that it can be a sign you have a cavity.
 Or we can show you a healthy bone level and say, “Everything looks great here.”

-You don’t need a dental degree to understand your own smile.
+You do not need a dental degree to understand your own smile.
 You just need a team willing to explain it clearly.
+Digital X-rays make that possible.

 The Dupont Dental Difference

-Some offices still use traditional film because they invested in the equipment decades ago and don’t want to upgrade.
-That’s not our style.
+Some offices still use traditional film because they invested in the equipment decades ago and do not want to upgrade.
+That is not our style.
 We believe in investing in technology that makes care safer, easier, and more effective.

-Dr. Banks is committed to staying current with the latest advances; that’s why he maintains memberships in the American Dental Association and the American Academy of Cosmetic Dentistry.
+Dr. Banks is committed to staying current with the latest advances.
+That is why he maintains memberships in the American Dental Association and the American Academy of Cosmetic Dentistry.
 Digital radiography is just one piece of that commitment.

 Ready for a Different Kind of Care?

-If you’re due for a dental exam, or if you’ve been avoiding the dentist because you’re worried about X-rays, it’s time to try something new.
+If you are due for a dental exam, or if you have been avoiding the dentist because you are worried about X-rays, it is time to try something new.
 Dupont Dental offers a modern, comfortable experience that puts your safety and understanding first.